Jason Crow: LGBT rights

 Crow supports same-sex marriage and the expansion of LGBT non-discrimination laws.
 He supported President Barack Obama's repeal of Don't ask, don't tell at the 2012 Democratic National Convention.
 He opposed President Trump's transgender military ban, cosponsoring an amendment to the 2020 National Defense Authorization Act to overturn the ban.
 In 2021, he supported the Equality Act.

 Special interests

 Crow refused corporate PAC money during his campaign.
 He is a sponsor of the For the People Act of 2019, which would end gerrymandering and create automatic voter registration.
 The bill would also prevent members of Congress from serving on corporate boards.
 It also seeks to eliminate dark money contributions.

+In June 2020, Jason Crow responded to Trump's threat to deploy the military against protesters by calling it "a threat to use the military against the people" and "an unacceptable action," emphasizing the need to uphold democratic values.

 Electoral history

 Personal life

-Crow and his wife Deserai (née Anderson) have two children.
+Crow and his former wife, Deserai (née Anderson), have two children, one of which is named Josephine.